shopware/shopware/src/Docs/_new/4-how-to/040-register-subscriber.md

 ## Introducing your subscriber via services.xml

-Registering your subscriber to the Shopware platform is also as simple as it is in Symfony.
+Registering your subscriber to Shopware 6 is also as simple as it is in Symfony.
 You're simply [registering your (subscriber) service](./070-add-service.md) by mentioning it in the `services.xml`.
 The only difference to a normal service is, that you need to add the `kernel.event_subscriber` tag to your subscriber for it to be recognized as such.